-However, "groin" is really just a polite (read: parent and school administrator friendly) way of referring to a male attacker's testicles.
+However, we will use "groin" in the common usage, as a polite (read: parent and school administrator friendly) way of referring to a male attacker's testicles.
 So, let’s just drop the façade and talk about testicles directly, like adults.

 In Goshin-Jutsu, attacking the testicles is not permitted -- it is encouraged.
-Groin strikes, being painful, debilitating, and humiliating, should be a part of most waza -- but they should not always be the initial attack.
-There is no element of surprise associated with groin attacks; literally everyone, everywhere, knows this trick.
-Groin strikes are not a solves-all since every man must develop a groin-protecting sixth-sense in order to survive middle school.
+Groin strikes are painful, debilitating, and humiliating; so they should be a part of most waza -- but they should not always be the initial attack.
+There is no element of surprise in groin attacks; literally everyone, everywhere, knows this trick.
+Groin strikes are not a solves-all since every boy must develop a groin-protecting sixth-sense in order to survive middle school.
 However, this reflex can be exploited to your advantage.
 All groin attacks can be used as atemi, by using this flinch response as a distraction.
-When the opponent frantically covers his groin, he momentarily stops thinking about protecting his head, and thus leaves himself open to counterattack.
+When the opponent frantically covers his groin, he momentarily stops thinking about protecting his head, leaving him open to counterattack.

-Also, be mindful that testicle strikes are immensely painful, but not always immediately painful.
-The opponent might have to take a few steps, and/or wait up to 10 minutes before feeling the full effect.
+Be mindful that strikes to the testicles are not always immediately painful, and the opponent might have to take a few steps, and/or wait up to 10 minutes before feeling the full effect.

 Severe groin strikes can have the following dire consequences:

-Groin strikes will often double as bladder strikes, doubling the damage potential.
+Groin strikes often impact the bladder also, doubling the damage potential.

 Severe groin strikes can fracture the pubis (i.e., the bottom-most pelvis linkage).
 Walking becomes excruciatingly painful, due to the fractured bone's jagged edges rubbing against each other.
 The opponent must then curl up into a fetal ball, for lack of other options.

-Crushed testicles will induce extreme pain, loss of breath, and nausea.
+Crushed testicles cause extreme pain, loss of breath, and nausea.
 Vomiting can occur.
-Exceptionally severe cases can send an opponents into shock, leading to unconsciousness or death.
+Exceptionally severe cases can send an opponent into shock, leading to unconsciousness or death.
 Severely crushed testicles can result in sterility.
 Testicular rupture requires surgery, and depending on the severity, may end with the partial or whole amputation of the damaged testicle.

 Hollow of the knee

 Light pressure can cause the knee to buckle, destroying an opponent's stance and forcing them to kneel.
 Because of the risk involved, these "knee depression" techniques should only be practiced in a highly-controlled manner, if at all.
-Even light strikes can tear ligaments and cartilage, or dislocate the kneecap, causing extreme pain which limits mobility.
+Even light strikes can tear ligaments and cartilage, or dislocate the kneecap, causing extreme pain and a loss of mobility.

 Powerful attacks to the back of the knee can tear its muscles, ligaments, and even the kneecap itself, leading up to dislocation of the knee.
 Any of these will cripple an opponent until it is surgically corrected.